 Harvested Sustainably in Portugal

-CORK CARE: If your bag gets a little dirty from normal usage or sustains a scuff mark or stain, simply wipe (or scrub a bit, if stubborn!) with cloth or small brush with mild soap and water.
+CORK CARE: If your bag gets a little dirty from normal usage or sustains a scuff mark or stain, simply scrub with a small brush dipped in a mild soap and water solution.
 That should do the trick!